 ISP services and opportunities will include training in the form of workshops and courses, which are not afraid to intelligently engage the spiritual aspects of high stress professions.
 Examples of profession specific training will include Spiritually in Law Enforcement – the highly popular predecessor course was taught at the FBI National Academy, legal practice, health care, social work, and business management; all developed and led by professionals accomplished in their respective fields.
 I’m confident that professionals and organizations across Georgia will very quickly reap benefits that flow from the transformative training made available through the ISP.
 Please feel free to call (404-245-0957) or email me (firstname.lastname@example.org) if you have any questions or would like more information.

-Paul Knowlton, J.D., M.Div. is the Founding Director of the newly created Institute for Spirituality in the Professions at Mercer University – McAfee School of Theology.
-In this role, he will conceptualize, implement, and commercialize the Institute’s vision to heal and strengthen all manner of people, businesses, and commerce through its transformative paradigm of Marketplace Theology™.
+Paul Knowlton, J.D., M.Div. is the Founding Director of the Institute for Spirituality in the Professions at Mercer University - McAfee School of Theology.
+In this role, he has the responsibility of conceptualizing and implementing the Institute's value proposition: We help increase individual wellness, organizational well-being, and value by helping professionals develop their soft skills.

 Paul holds his Juris Doctor from Georgia State College of Law, his Master of Divinity from Mercer University’s McAfee School of Theology, and his Bachelor’s degree in engineering from Temple University.